grinisrit/noa-atra/README.md

 # Analytics for Trading using NOA

-In this repository we present a few examples for trading analytics that leverage the Bayesian computation platform [NOA](https://github.com/grinisrit/noa) and its experimental `kotlin-jvm` frontend within the [KMath](https://github.com/mipt-npm/kmath) library.
+In this repository we present a few examples for trading analytics that leverage the nonlinear optimisation platform [NOA](https://github.com/grinisrit/noa) and its experimental `kotlin-jvm` frontend within the [KMath](https://github.com/mipt-npm/kmath) library.